blankly-finance/blankly-docs/content/en/metrics/metrics.md

 | ------------ | ---------- | ----- |
 | Calmar Ratio | 2.10, 1.75 | Float |

-The calmar ratio takes the average returns and compares it to the worst case scenario (i.e. the maximum drawdown if you keep reading) of all the returns.
-Instead of analyzing all the trades, it primarily looks at the worst case scenario and bases risk on that.
-If the maximum drawdown is low, then the calmar ratio is fairly high.
+The Calmar ratio takes the average returns and compares it to the worst case scenario (the maximum drawdown, or the largest decrease from a peak) of all the returns.
+Instead of analyzing all the trades, it determines risk off of the observed worst outcome.
+If the maximum drawdown is low, then the Calmar ratio will fairly high.
+For more information, check out [Investopedia](https://www.investopedia.com/terms/c/calmarratio.asp)
 $$
-Annualized \ Sortino \ Ratio = \sqrt{n} \cdot \frac{avg \ return - risk \ free \ rate}{|maximum \ drawdown|}
+Annualized \ Calmar \ Ratio = \sqrt{n} \cdot \frac{avg \ return - risk \ free \ rate}{|maximum \ drawdown|}
 $$

 ### `var(initial_value, returns, alpha)`